Undergraduate Courses FAQ

 Do any of the courses in Linguistics have a QR designation?

-Yes: Mathematics of Language, Semantics I and Language and Computation I. Some seminars also have a QR designation.
+Yes: Mathematics of Language, Semantics I, Language and Computation I and Quantitative Linguistics.
+Some seminars also have a QR designation.

 Do any of the courses in Linguistics have a WR designation?

-Yes: Historical Linguistics and Evolution of Language and Culture.
+Yes: Syntax II and Evolution of Language and Culture.
 Some seminars also have a WR designation.

 What is the difference between Intro to Linguistics and Cognitive Science of Language?